mauroalfaro/rust-fastly-logs-analyzer/README.md

 ﻿# rust-fastly-logs-analyzer

 Small CLI to query Fastly stats from the API.
-It’s handy for quick checks and for exporting NDJSON that can be piped elsewhere.
+It's handy for quick checks and for exporting NDJSON that can be piped elsewhere.
+Use `--format json` for NDJSON (legacy `--json` also works).

 ## Steps
 - Install Rust (`rustup`)